A Theory of Atomic Beamforming: Atomic Beamforming with a Single Vapor Cell

 \subsubsection{Receive beamforming pattern}

-One can observe from \eqref{eq:SNR_large} that the measured SNR for a long vapor cell exhibits dependence on the incident spatial directions $\theta_l$ and $\theta_s$.
-This dependence results in a directional reception pattern of the long vapor cell:
+From \eqref{eq:SNR_large}, the long-cell SNR explicitly depends on the incident directions of the LO and signal fields.
+This directional dependence produces the receive-beam pattern of a long vapor cell:

-where $\mathcal{P}_{s,\max}$ is achieved at $\theta_{\delta}=0$.
-High SNR is observed only when the incident signal field's direction $\theta_s$ closely aligns with the LO field's direction $\theta_l$.
-In contrast, when the deviation $\theta_\delta$ is large, the antenna pattern severely suppresses the signal field, resulting in a low SNR.
-As illustrated in Fig.~\ref{img:continuous_vc}, this directional reception pattern effectively forms a beam centered at $\theta_l$, rendering the RARE with a long vapor cell no longer an isotropic antenna but an atomic beamformer.
+where $P_{s,\max}$ is attained at $\theta_{\delta}=0$.
+A high SNR is therefore observed only when the signal direction $\theta_s$ closely aligns with the LO direction $\theta_l$, while a large angular deviation $\theta_\delta$ severely suppresses the signal and results in a low SNR.
+As illustrated in Fig.~\ref{img:continuous_vc}, this directional response forms a beam centered at $\theta_l$.
+Consequently, a long-cell RARE is transformed from an isotropic quantum antenna into an atomic beamformer.